Forensic Methodology

 Standard Deliverables

-• Executive Summary - Overview of key findings, significance assessment, and recommended areas for further inquiry
+• Executive Summary - Overview of principal findings with evidential classification and areas warranting further inquiry

 • Detailed Analysis Report - Complete findings with methodology documentation, source citations, and supporting analysis

-• Inconsistency Schedule - Indexed catalogue of identified inconsistencies with citations, significance ratings, and cross-references
+• Inconsistency Schedule - Indexed catalogue of identified inconsistencies with citations, classification levels, and cross-references

-• Timeline Documentation - Chronological mapping of events with source documentation and identified sequence issues
+• Timeline Documentation - Chronological reconstruction with source documentation and identified sequence issues

-• Statistical Analysis Report - Quantitative findings with methodology explanation, significance testing, and interpretive guidance
+• Statistical Analysis Report - Quantitative findings with methodology documentation, significance testing, and conformity classification

-• Exhibit Package - Court-ready visual materials: timelines, comparison charts, and summary tables formatted for presentation
+• Exhibit Package - Visual materials including timelines, comparison charts, and summary tables prepared for use in proceedings

-• Source Index - Complete index of analysed documents with citation key for reference throughout proceedings
+• Source Index - Complete index of documents examined with citation key for reference throughout proceedings